What is the best matcha tea to buy?

 (Note - A lot of cheap ‘green tea powders’ are sold as matcha.
 These powders are often dull green, lack aroma and taste very bitter.
 While all matcha is a form of green tea powder, not all green tea powders are a true ‘matcha’.
 Real matcha should have all these steps, shading, hand picking, stone grinding)

-If you plan to be making matcha smoothies, green tea lattes or desserts with matcha - then the Cooking Grade is better suited.
-It’s more economical and has a stronger flavour that pairs well with sugars, fats and other flavors.
-It’s what I personally use for all my smoothie and matcha drink recipes.
+If you plan to be making matcha smoothies, green tea lattes or desserts with matcha - then our Culinary grade matcha is better suited.
+It’s more economical and has a stronger flavour that pairs well with sugars, fats and other flavours.

-If you plan to drink matcha as a tea just with water, then the Kenko Premium Grade would suit you better.
+If you plan to drink matcha as a tea just with water, then the Ceremonial Grade matcha would suit you better.
 It has a slightly sweeter, delicate flavour profile, very slight astringency and whisks to produce a lovely crema, similar to an espresso coffee.
 It’s also visibly bright greener - like an intense jade green.

 Many people are surprised just how green high grade matcha is - it has to be seen first hand.
-This grade of matcha is typically reserved for Japanese tea ceremony, and is often referred to as ‘Ceremonial Grade Matcha’.
+This grade of matcha is typically reserved for Japanese tea ceremony, and is the best matcha we sell.
 It’s best when prepared with a traditional bamboo whisk (chasen) and scoop (chasaku).

 (Whisking matcha with a bamboo Chasen)

-All Kenko Matcha is produced in the Nishio Region in southern Japan, and come from the same tea farms.
+All Kenko Matcha is produced in the Nishio, Kagoshima and Uji regions in southern Japan.
 The leaves are harvested once a year in the spring, and stored as dried tencha leaves before being stone ground only to order.
 Any matcha you purchase from Kenko Tea has only been processed into matcha powder within the last month.
 This ensures freshness, vibrance and the intense green colour and ‘green tea’ aroma that a quality matcha should have.

-The main difference between Kenko Cooking Grade and Kenko Premium Grade is in the leaf selection, and blending.
+The main difference between Culinary Grade and Ceremonial Grade is in the leaf selection, and blending.

 (grinding matcha tea on stone mills)

-Cooking grade is blended especially for, you guessed it cooking.
+Culinary or cooking grade is blended especially for mixing, blending, baking and adding to sweets.
 With a bolder flavour, slightly more astringency and stronger ‘green tea’ flavour that combines with other ingredients.

 The difference in price between the two grades is mainly due to the stricter requirements for premium grades of matcha.
 As only the youngest, most delicate leaves are used, the supply is more limited and this affects the price.
 Also one thing to keep in mind is 90% of matcha produced in Japan is consumed within Japan, so what’s left for export is in high demand and short supply - further increasing the cost.

-Well if you are keen to try matcha the traditional Japanese way, I'd recommend purchasing a Matcha Tea Set, to experience a properly prepared matcha tea.
+Well if you are keen to try matcha the traditional Japanese way, I'd recommend purchasing a Matcha Tea Set, to experience a properly prepared matcha tea or going with ceremonial grade matcha powder.

-On the other hand if green tea smoothies and green tea latte's are more your style - then start with the cooking grade.
+On the other hand if green tea smoothies and green tea latte's are more your style - then start with the culinary grade.
+For retails and bulk matcha check out our wholesale matcha page.